A noun is the name of a person, place, animal or thing. nouns also name an emotion or quality or state.

 A crowd of people refers to a collection of people.

-- countable noun
+countable noun uncountable noun

 Nouns naming things that can be counted are called countable or count nouns.